southpeter77/rightHere/README.md

 ### introduction

   The Right Here is a location driven photo sharing app.
-This app willprovide the user the ability to take a photo using their device or upload aphoto directly from their device and save it with the user's currentlocation and share with other users.
-Users can add each other as friend andthey can message to each others.
-Users can also search for other users andlocations.
+This app will provide the user the ability to take a photo using their device or upload a photo directly from their device and save it with the user's current location and share with other users.
+Users can add each other as friend and they can message to each others.
+Users can also search for other users and places.